ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

-If you install SSH then you might also want to install [sshguard](sshguard) which is highly optimised and well suited for use on the Raspberry Pi to protects from brute force attacks against SSH.
+If you install SSH then you might also want to install [sshguard](sshguard) which is highly optimised and well suited for use on the Raspberry Pi to protect from brute force attacks against SSH.

     sudo apt install sshguard